torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 .. attention:: Synchronize the thread termination with module unloading:

-	       * The thread should finish when the module in unloaded
+	       * The thread should finish when the module is unloaded

 	       * Wait for the kernel thread to exit before continuing with unloading